Phonics Phase One

 In Phase One children are encouraged to listen carefully - first to environmental sounds, instrumental sounds and the sounds that they can make with their own bodies, then to favourite nursery rhymes and rhythms, and finally to the beginning sounds of words and the way in which words are made up of blended sounds.

-Phase One activities fall into seven aspects:
+Phase One is broken down into seven aspects:

 Aspect 1: Environmental sounds